fllinas/FLB_Portfolio/README.md

 Due to the high amount of data corresponding to years of simulation, a k-means clustering algorithm is used to reduce inputs into more manageable amount of information.
 In this work, the annual data corresponding to ambient temperature, solar irradiance, gas prices and electricity prices is reduced into 6 different clusters combining typical and extreme periods whilst considering different time frames in the form of days and weeks (typical days and/or typical weeks and extreme periods to evaluate plant performance).

+Clustered hourly profiles for 6 typical days during the year: <br/><br/>
 ![image](https://github.com/fllinas/fllinas.github.io/assets/55508521/f4fe3414-df8e-4b13-b342-6a1b33bb3022)

 Furthermore, forecasted scenarios are inputed to evaluate results in different present and futuristic possiblities.
-This result in the combination of 12 different scenarios for the simulation.
+This result in the combination of 12 different scenarios for the simulation: <br/><br/>
 ![image](https://github.com/fllinas/fllinas.github.io/assets/55508521/8238d77f-55bc-4eee-b7a2-7fbc105871bd)